 Both Municipal Landfill Sites (Jansenville and Klipplaat) are unlicensed and are not managed properly.
-Jansenville's landfill is situated adjacent to a cemetery and signs of illegal dumping are visible from the R75 right up to the site.
-The surrounding veld is covered with litter.
+Jansenville's landfill is situated adjacent to a cemetery and signs of illegal dumping are visible from the R75 right up to the site, with surrounding veld covered in litter.
+The site is receiving attention.
 There is a lot of illegal dumping and littering taking place within the built-up areas as well, and during a recent Environmental Scan conducted in the area, residents indicated that their refuse was not being collected regularly (about once a month, according to one source); as a result they were taking their waste to a spot next to the river and disposing of it there.
 Burning of waste within residential areas has also become a problem and is a health hazard.